Nucleomorph: Persistence of nucleomorphs

 There are no recorded instances of vestigial nuclei in any other secondary plastid-containing organisms, yet they have been retained independently in the cryptomonads and chlorarachniophytes.
 Plastid gene transfer happens frequently in many organisms, and it is unusual that these nucleomorphs have not disappeared entirely.
 One theory as to why these nucleomorphs have not disappeared as they have in other groups is that introns present in nucleomorphs are not recognized by host spliceosomes because they are too small and therefore cannot be cut and later incorporated into host DNA.

 Nucleomorphs also often code for many of their own critical functions, like transcription and translation.
 Some say that as long as there exists a gene in the nucleomorph that codes for proteins necessary for the plastid’s functioning that are not produced by the host cell, the nucleomorph will persist.
+The cryptomonad nucleomorph also codes for genes that function in plastid maintenance.

+In cryptophytes and chlorarachniophytes all DNA transfer between the nucleomorph and host genome seems to have ceased, but the process is still going on in a few dinoflagellates (MGD and TGD).

+Tertiary endosymbiosis

+The standard nucleomorph is the result of secondary endosymbiosis: a cyanobacterium first became the chloroplast of ancestral plants, which diverged into green and red algae among other groups; the algal cell is then captured by another eukaryote.
+The chloroplast is surrounded by 4 membranes: 2 layers resulting from the primary, and 2 resulting from the secondary.
+When the nucleus of the algal endosymbiont remains, it's called a "nucleomorph".

+Most tertiary endosymbiosis events end up with only the plastid retained.
+However, in the case of dinotoms (i.e. those having diatom endosymbionts), the symbiont's nucleus appears to be of normal size with a large amount of DNA, surrounded by plenty of cytoplasm.
+The symbiont even has its own DNA-containing mitochondria.
+As a result, the organism has two eukaryotic genomes and three prokaryotic-derived organelle genomes.